shikaan/shmux/README.md

 shmux greet -- "Manuel"
 ```

-## Documentation
+## 📄 Documentation

 More detailed documentation can be found [here](./docs/docs.md).

-## FAQs
+## ❓ FAQs

 * _Which languages are supported?_

-  `shmux` makes no assumptions about the underlying scripting language to utilize, because it always requires you to specify the shell
+  `shmux` makes no assumptions about the underlying scripting language to utilize, because it always requires you to specify the shell.
+Any language whose syntax is compatible with shmuxfiles' requirements is supported.

 * _Does it have editor support?_